konashevich/vscode-markdown-editor-extanded-settings/README.md

-# Markdown Editor — A full-featured WYSIWYG editor for markdown
+# Markdown Editor — Extended Settings

+> Fork of [zaaack/vscode-markdown-editor](https://github.com/zaaack/vscode-markdown-editor).
+This repository is a standalone fork that adds extended settings (for example, the `Enable Full Width` option) and a new project identity.

+See the original project here: https://github.com/zaaack/vscode-markdown-editor

+Project image (SVG): `media/markdown.svg`